Breaking News | NBA Insists Governors Must Respect Judicial Autonomy

 “They should follow what the law says concerning financial autonomy to the judiciary, this is not even about the executive order, but our Constitution,” he said.

-Adewumi said Nigerians and recognised groups should be bold enough to demand justice for those whose lives were being wasted as they did during the protests against the scrapped Special Anti Robbery Squad(SARS).
+READ ALSO: Kwara Police nabs suspected ritualist, 24, with fresh human head, hand in Ajase-Ipo Adewumi said Nigerians and recognised groups should be bold enough to demand justice for those whose lives were being wasted like they did during the protests against the scrapped Special Anti Robbery Squad(SARS).

 He added: “We are just praying that something would happen that will stop these senseless killings.